Joseph Thurman Pearson Jr.

 Joseph Thurman Pearson Jr. (February 6, 1876 – February 23, 1951) was an American landscape and portrait painter, and an instructor at the Pennsylvania Academy of the Fine Arts in Philadelphia.

 Life and career

 He was one of the eight children of wooden box manufacturer Joseph T. Pearson, Sr. and Annie Virginia Wells, and grew up in the Germantown section of Philadelphia.
-He attended public schools, and worked in the office of architect Wilson Eyre, 1894–1896.
+He attended public schools, and worked as a draftsman in the office of architect Wilson Eyre, 1894–1896.

 Pearson attended the Pennsylvania Academy of the Fine Arts on scholarship, 1896–1901, where he studied under William Merritt Chase and Julian Weir.
-He was awarded a 1901 Cresson Traveling Scholarship by PAFA, which enabled him to visit France, Germany and Spain.
+PAFA awarded him a 1901 Cresson Traveling Scholarship, which enabled him to visit France, Germany and Spain.
 He studied privately with Weir following his return, and was hired by PAFA as an instructor in drawing.
 He taught at PAFA for a total of twenty-five years: 1909–1922, and 1924–1937.
 He also taught at PAFA's summer school in Chester Springs, Pennsylvania.